PranithMahanti/pranithmahanti.github.io/_posts/2025-01-20-custom-linux-commands-in-python.md

 400
 {% endhighlight %}

-Yes.
-It gave us the required output.
+Now onto the final step..

-### Make sure your program is on the PATH
+## Make sure your program is on the PATH
 The last thing you need to change to make your Python script really seem like a shell command or system tool is to make sure it’s on your ```PATH```.

 I don’t recommend that you try to copy your script to a system directory like ```/usr/bin/``` or ```/usr/local/bin``` because that can lead to all kinds of odd naming conflicts (and, in the worst case, break your operating system install).